mtzguido/ramon/README.md

 NOTE: if the invoked process has several threads, they be accounte for together even in nonrecusive mode, as they belong to the same process.

+- You can trigger a poll by sending a SIGALRM to ramon.